-Once you have made the momentous decision to sell your business, the next logical question is, how much can I get for my business?
+Once you have made the momentous decision to sell your business, the next logical question is, how much is my business worth?
 This is important for a couple of reasons.
 One is that you want to be confident that the proceeds from the sale of the business will be enough to support you in retirement, or fund a new venture.

 To provide a potential asking price, Business Brokers will typically review your last 3 or more years of tax returns and profit and loss statements plus a year to date financial statement and interview you to find out about the strengths and weaknesses of your business.
 They will ask questions about your customers, products and services, employees, competitors, growth opportunities, and challenges.
 Then they will compare this information with their knowledge of the market and what other similar companies sell for and provide you with a recommendation of a potential asking price.